-

 What's next

-The Government has announced its decision to push ahead with an "all in" approach to the Three Waters Reform.
-This will see the establishment of four publicly-owned water service entities.
+With its reset in April 2023, the Government has confirmed its "all in" approach to the Three Waters Reform.
+This will see the establishment of 10 publicly owned water service entities.

-Kāpiti will be part of Water Service Entity C. Our job now is to ensure that our community’s needs continue to be prioritised and met in the face of climate change and unprecedented growth.
+Kāpiti will be part of Water Services Entity G. Our job now is to ensure that our community’s needs continue to be prioritised and met in the face of climate change and unprecedented growth.

 Water Services Entities Bill